jimratliff/GenoMac-system/README.md

 - [Dev issues](#appendix-dev-issues)

 ## Overview of the entire GenoMac process
-Project GenoMac is an implementation of automated setup of multiple Macs, each with multiple users.
+Project GenoMac automates setup and maintenance of multiple Macs, each Mac having multiple users.
 We now focus on a particular Mac (rinse and repeat for each Mac).
 At this point, we assume the following:
 - An essentially pristine Mac:
   - Fresh install of macOS
   - Only two users are defined, both of which are administrators, referred to as USER_VANILLA and USER_CONFIGURER.